 - Thickened or hardened walls of your heart (known as cardiomyopathy)

-The first step is to have an initial consultation with one of our Consultant Cardiologists.
+The first step is to have an initial consultation with a Consultant Cardiologist.
 With no waiting lists, you can access prompt care at a time that suits you, whether you are paying for yourself or have medical insurance.

 Prices & payment